Other Treatments After Craniotomy

 The goal of chemotherapy is to kill cancer cells.
 These medications travel through your bloodstream, stopping the life cycle of any cancer cells.
 As a result, the cancer cells die.

-The goal of radiation is to slow or help control tumor growth.
-It uses painless x-rays to destroy tumor cells.
+The goal of radiation is to slow or stop tumor growth.
+It uses painless, high-energy radiation to destroy tumor cells.
 Radiation can be used alone or with other types of treatment.